reupen/columns_ui/README.md

 vcpkg\vcpkg integrate install
 ```

-Dependencies should then be automatically installed when Columns UI is built.
+Dependencies will then be automatically installed when Columns UI is built.

 (You’ll need to occasionally run `git pull` in the vcpkg directory to fetch
 updated package metatdata.)